ryandirezze/direzzerOSU.github.io/README.md

   * [x] First, add your name and oregonstate.edu email address to the header comment in `server.js`, so the TA grading your assignment knows who you are.

-  * [ ] The server can only use Node's built-in modules (e.g. `http`, `fs`, `path`, etc.), no third-party modules.

   * [?]
+The server can only use Node's built-in modules (e.g. `http`, `fs`, `path`, etc.), no third-party modules.

-The server should listen for requests on the port specified by the environment variable `PORT`.
+  * [x] The server should listen for requests on the port specified by the environment variable `PORT`.
 If `PORT` is not present in the environment, the server should listen on port 3000 by default.

   * [ ] When someone requests a path from your server that corresponds to the name of one of the files in `public/`, your server should respond with the contents of that file and a status code of 200.
 For example, if you run your server on port 3000 on your laptop, you should be able to access the following files by entering the following URLs into your browser:
     * `public/index.html` - [http://localhost:3000/index.html](http://localhost:3000/index.html)